YahooArchive/mojito-pipeline/README.md

 #API Doc.
 ##Static and runtime task configuration
 ###what is `runtimeTaskConfig` in `ac.pipeline.push(runtimeTaskConfig);`?
 the object passed to the `ac.pipeline.push` method will be merged with the static mojit configuration listed in application.yaml under the corresponding id.
-It is expected that static configurations will be located in the application.yaml, whereas the configurations that require runtime, will be the members of taskConfig.
-If listed in both application.yaml and in the `taskConfig`, properties will be overridden by the latter.
+It is expected that static configurations will be located in the application.yaml, whereas the configurations that require runtime, will be the members of `runtimeTaskConfig`.
+If listed in both application.yaml and in the `runtimeTaskConfig`, properties will be overridden by the latter.
 Here is the list of the members that a task can receive that are meaningful to pipeline:
 ###`id`
 the id that this task can be referenced with (in business rules or when setting dependencies)